Ludgvan: Culture and sport

 The St Michael’s Way pilgrim trail, established in 1994, has more than half of its 12.5 mi length on public footpaths and minor roads within Ludgvan civil parish.
 The trail enters the civil parish from St Ives on a footpath just north of Bowl Rock.
 The route then splits at Ludgvan parish church.
 The longer variant heads west out through Tremenheere, leaving the civil parish to Penzance CP on Long Lane near Gulval, then re-enters Ludgvan CP from the west, coinciding with the South West Coast Path until it leaves to Marazion CP at the new bridge over the Red River.
 The shorter route strikes out to the south-east from Ludgvan church, crossing the A30 south of Ludgvan Leaze and then the A394 near Bog Farm; the trail then crosses the Penzance-to-St Erth railway line at a pedestrian level crossing at Marazion Marsh before leaving the civil parish to Marazion CP at the old bridge over the Red River.

 The village pub is The White Hart and is situated below the church.
 It is Grade II listed.

 The village has an Old Cornwall Society.

 Ludgvan Football Club currently play in the St Piran Football League West at their home ground of Fairfield.
 Ludgvan Cricket Club are in County Division 1 of the Cornwall Cricket League and also play at Fairfield.
 Ludgvan Cycling Club generally meets at the Community Centre on Sunday mornings.

 The local community radio station is Coast FM (formerly Penwith Radio), which broadcasts on 96.5 and 97.2 FM.

+Cornish wrestling

+There have been Cornish wrestling tournaments in Ludgvan over the years including at Ludgvan Lease Farm.

+John Roberts (1820–1892) known as "Johnnah" or "John-a" and born at Newtown, Ludgvan, was a famous champion heavyweight wrestler in the 1840s and 1850s, that more than once beat the famous wrestler, Gundry.
+After one such occasion, at the Penzance tournament, he was marched from one end of the town to the other accompanied by the mayor, several dignitaries and a band.